vanderblugen/Linux-PIA-VPN-with-OpenVPN-Killswitch/README.md

 To manually set it up view do-it-yourself.md

-The pvwk.sh script installs PIA VPN using OpenVPN and sets up a killswitch.
+The ip_tables.sh script installs PIA VPN using OpenVPN and sets up a killswitch in shell The ip_tables.php script installs it in PHP.
+PHP must be installed.
 Rules are added to allow for local LAN traffic.
 The script needs to be run as root/sudo